SDG 11 Data Pathfinder

 OMI AOD in Giovanni

-The Ozone Monitoring Instrument (OMI) on the multi-national NASA Aura Earth observing satellite (launched in 2004) has a coarser spatial resolution than MODIS and VIIRS, but provides data at individual wavelengths from the ultraviolet (UV) to the visible.
-Using Giovanni, you can plot daily data at these individual wavelengths.
+The Ozone Monitoring Instrument (OMI) aboard NASA's Aura Earth observing satellite (launched in 2004) has a coarser spatial resolution than MODIS and VIIRS, but provides data at individual wavelengths from the ultraviolet (UV) to the visible.
+Giovanni enables users to plot daily data at these individual wavelengths.
 This is important because pollutants have different spectral signatures.
 For example, a wavelength range around 400 nm can be used to detect elevated layers of absorbing aerosols such as biomass burning and desert dust plumes.
-The two AOD products provided through Giovanni use two different algorithms - OMI Multi-wavelength (OMAERO) and OMI UV (OMAERUV).
+The two AOD products provided through Giovanni use two different algorithms: OMI Multi-wavelength (OMAERO) and OMI UV (OMAERUV).
 OMAERO is based on the multi-wavelength algorithm and uses up to 20 wavelength bands between 331 nm and 500 nm.
-This algorithm uses reflectances for a wide variety of microphysical aerosol models representative of desert dust, biomass burning, volcanic ash, and weakly absorbing aerosol types.
-OMAERUV uses the near-UV algorithm, which is capable of retrieving aerosol properties over a wider variety of land surfaces than is possible using measurements only in the visible or near-IR, because the reflectance of all terrestrial surfaces (not covered with snow) is small in the UV.
+This algorithm uses reflectance for a wide variety of microphysical aerosol models representative of desert dust, biomass burning, volcanic ash, and weakly absorbing aerosol types.
+OMAERUV uses the near-UV algorithm, which is capable of retrieving aerosol properties over a wider variety of land surfaces than is possible using measurements only in the visible or near-IR since the reflectance of all terrestrial surfaces not covered with snow is small in the UV.